CityOfPhiladelphia/passyunk/README.md

 import passyunk
 passyunk.__file__
 ```
-###
+### passyunk_automation
-If you have been granted access to the private data files, run
+If you have been granted access to the private data files, install the `passyunk_automation` package with
 ```
-pip install git+ssh://git@github.com/CityOfPhiladelphia/passyunk_automation.git -v --force-reinstall
+pip install git+ssh://git@github.com/CityOfPhiladelphia/passyunk_automation.git -v
 ```
 which will move the private data files into the `passyunk/pdata` folder.
-Note this command must be run from the same environment that passyunk itself was installed in such as a virtual environment.
+Note passyunk itself must already be installed and this command must be run from the same environment that passyunk itself was installed in (such as a virtual environment).

 ## Usage